We have insider tips to help you enjoy the museum!

 The real-water elevated stream with the toy fish to play with in the Tot Spot area, with the optional overalls to (somewhat) keep from getting (too) wet.

 Chalk and things to write on are scattered at different places on different days

 The giant foam pad pieces for building things (uphill, past the Tot Spot)

 The room full of toy trains and a full size fishing boat with toy fish.
-(Note: If this room gets too crowded with older kids the stairway area is best to avoid.
-You can always wander elsewhere and then come back when it’s calmed down.)
+(Note: If this room gets too crowded with older kids — which happens only occasionally — the stairway area is best to avoid, since some older kids whose parents are not in the room will run full speed up and down the stairs.
+When this happens, you can always wander elsewhere and then come back when this room has calmed down.)

 The vibraphones and drums to play in the main open area.

 Note: We are former members of the Bay Area Discovery Museum, but have no current business connections with them.

 The Bay Area Discovery Museum Sausalito has free parking, and is a short Uber, Lyft or taxi ride from the Sausalito Ferry pier.
 The museum staff are happy to call a return taxi for you from the front desk if you ask them to do so.

 The only nearby family restaurants open during the daylight hours are the gourmet-focused Murray Circle and its informal companion Farley Bar, both of which serve excellent but expensive food.
 The diverse restaurants of downtown Sausalito are about a mile away (a lovely walk if kids are old enough, but much too far for the little ones) or a short drive by car.